marco-a/buffered-object/README.md

 With `BufferedObject` you will be able to buffer any data without altering your interface logic.

-Instead of manually buffer each property `BufferedObject` will automatically buffer the specified properties:
+Instead of manually buffering each property `BufferedObject` will automatically buffer the specified properties:

 ```js
 import BufferedObject from 'buffered-object'